KurtPrimavera/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/0d43f16b-d577-440b-8ec1-1490e8af7eb5"/>
 </p>
 <p>
-ICMP is a protocol that Ping uses.
-Ping -t ping domain controller's private IP address from Client 1.
-Configured firewall in wf.msc to open the port of domain controller for Client 1.
-Logged in to the domain as website.com\username.
+ICMP, monitored in Wireshark, was a protocol that Ping used from client-1 to connect to the domain controller.
+Ping -t pinged domain controller's private IP address from Client 1 continuously.
+The connection did not work, so configured the firewall in wf.msc in the domain controller to open the port for Client 1.
+Logged in to the domain as website.com\username from Client-1 in Windows settings.
 </p>
 <br />